 : Password for SQL Server authentication--port

-: Port number (default: 1433)To connect to a PostgreSQL database:
+: Port number (default: 1433)To use with a PostgreSQL database:

 node dist/src/index.js --postgresql --host <host-name> --database <database-name> [--user <username> --password <password>]